qsymmachus/notes/kubernetes.md

 The deployment config not only tells Kubernetes how to deploy the applications, but also how to continously manage them.
 Kubernetes clusters are "self-healing" – if an instance goes down or is deleted, the deployment controller replaces it.
+A deployment is one of many types of Kubernetes [controllers](https://kubernetes.io/docs/concepts/workloads/controllers/deployment).

 To create a new deployment of a particular application: